ikechukwukalu/dynamicdatabaseconfig/README.md

 #### Both Migrations

-Running the migrations as displayed below will result in the database having the migrations within `database/migrations` and `database/migrations/folder`.
+Running the migrations as displayed below will result in the respective database having the migrated data from migrations within `database/migrations` and `database/migrations/folder`.

 ``` shell
 php artisan database:env-migrate mysql mysql_1 ONE